gohugoio/hugoThemesSiteBuilder/README.md

 ### 2. LICENSE

-Themes submitted to this repository must come with an [OSI approved license](https://opensource.org/licenses).
+Themes submitted to this repository must come with an [OSI approved license](https://opensource.org/licenses), that is, most free software licenses are fine.

 ### 3. Paid themes